-8 Review Boat

-Nauticat 40: A Stout Little Ship

-With Some S&S Sailability

-by Brandon Ford
+Review Boat Nauticat 40: A Stout Little Ship With Some S&S Sailability by Brandon Ford

-12 Design Comparison

-Nauticat 40 and Two More
+Nauticat 40 and Two More Pilothouse-Type Cruisers by Rob Mazza

-Pilothouse-Type Cruisers

-by Rob Mazza
+Simple Solutions 14

-14 Simple Solutions For in-the-field sail repairs, adhesives can get you out of a sticky situation.

-by Jamie Gifford
+For in-the-field sail repairs, adhesives can get you out of a sticky situation. by Jamie Gifford

-20 Short Voyages

-An overnight race, a 12
+20 Short Voyages An overnight race, a 12

-Metre sail, and new friends

-and places round out an
+Metre sail, and new friends and places round out an unexpected adventure. by Tom Alley

-unexpected adventure.

-by Tom Alley

-24 Simple SolutionsFor certain applications, glued-on studs are an alternative to through-bolts.

-by Drew Frye
+74 Simple Solutions For certain applications, glued-on studs are an alternative to through-bolts. by Drew Frye

-40 Sailing TalesA mystery leak kept filling the bilge. by Steve Wein by The Editors
+40 Sailing Tales A mystery leak kept filling the bilge. by Steve Wein

-46 Simple Solutions

-A steep learning curve on a

-Speedy Stitcher eventually

-yields happy results.

-by Maurisa Descheemaeker
+46 Simple Solutions A steep learning curve on a Speedy Stitcher eventually yields happy results. by Maurisa Descheemaeker

-54 Gift Guide Even though we think they might have it all, there's always something that the sailors in our lives may need.
+Gift Guide Even though we think they might have it all, there's always something that the sailors in our lives may need. by The Editors

-ReflectionsA raven-winged friend helps a sailor count his blessings.

-by Mike Cicalese
+Reflections A raven-winged friend helps a sailor count his blessings. by Mike Cicalese